 Yes.
 Call our customer service for technical assistance, 800-752-2500, option 1.
 Or go to your employer representative at your place of business to complete and submit a SharedWork Employee Application.

 I forgot my PIN number.
 Can you help me?

 Of course!
 Call SharedWork 800-752-2500, option 1 to get immediate help.

-Where do I find the questions I will be asked when claiming online or by phone?
+Where do I find the questions I will be asked when submitting my weekly claim online or by phone?

 Can I get another part-time job while I’m working reduced hours with my SharedWork employer?

 Yes, you can get a second or even a third job, if you want to.
 However, every week you submit an unemployment claim, you must report hours and gross earnings from all your employers.
 If your hours total 40 hours or more each week, you are not eligible for unemployment insurance benefits for that week.